 You can also search the phrase “night jobs” or “evening jobs” in the search bar on the job site.
 You can then narrow that search by adding other relevant keywords and by using the advanced search options.

 Consider working freelance.
 Depending on your industry, you might consider freelancing.
 This is a great way to work from home, and it generally allows you to work your own hours (including evening hours).
-Jobs like writer, editor, virtual assistant, programmer, web designer, and more, can all be done freelance.
+Jobs like a writer, editor, virtual assistant, programmer, web designer, and more, can all be done freelance.
+There are apps you can use to find money-making gigs that you can work based on your availability.

 Ask your boss if you can work evening hours.
 If you already have a job that you like, but are either looking for extra work or want to shift to night hours, ask your boss if you can make some changes to your schedule.
-Perhaps he or she will let you do some extra work at night, or will let you shift your hours.
+Perhaps they will let you do some extra work at night, or will let you shift your hours.